 You must comply with the conditions of your permit or you could be fined or even sent to prison.

-Waste management licences and exemptions
+Waste management licences

 You may need a waste management licence from NIEA, for example if you: